zirota/algorithms-and-data-structures/README.md

 Each sub-folder focuses on the specific technique used for solving the technical problem.
 Each problem description is stored in its own file.

-This repository is only useful only when there is a basic graps of data structures such as:
+This repository is only useful only when there is a basic grasp of data structures such as:

 * Strings
 * Arrays